Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 Cosine Similarity with Normalized Vectors

 The practical benefit of L2 normalization becomes clear when computing document similarity.
-Cosine similarity measures the angle between two vectors, defined as:
+Cosine similarity measures the angle between two vectors.
+Given two document vectors a\mathbf{a} and b\mathbf{b}, cosine similarity is defined as:

 cosine(a,b)=aba2b2\text{cosine}(\mathbf{a}, \mathbf{b}) = \frac{\mathbf{a} \cdot \mathbf{b}}{\|\mathbf{a}\|_2 \|\mathbf{b}\|_2}